Healthcare Public Relations: A guide to building a healthcare newsroom

-Cook Children’s Hospital successfully does this through its ‘Checkup Newsroom.’
-By providing advice on topics such as ‘Let's Learn About ...
-Heart Murmurs,’ Cook Children’s PR team is able to successfully combat misinformation in healthcare while positioning themselves as experts in pediatric medicine.
+Cook Children’s Hospital successfully successfully combat misinformation in healthcare with the help of Medical PR software while positioning themselves as experts in pediatric medicine.

 Embrace the power of storytelling

-Perhaps the most effective form of content that PR professionals can use to supplement their press releases is storytelling.
+Perhaps the most effective form of content that Healthcare PR professionals can use to supplement their press releases is storytelling.

 A sign of our times is that important information is often diluted within a sea of non-stories dressed up as breaking news.
 People tend to view overly optimistic articles that claim some major breakthroughs in cancer research as 'too good to be true.'
 So when a real breakthrough in medicine is achieved, let’s say a new revolutionary vaccine, people are often skeptical.

 By humanizing stories and revealing the real-life impact of treatments on ordinary people, healthcare PR professionals can effectively show the impact of their organization’s work.

 Shepherd Center is an Atlanta based hospital that uses storytelling to communicate the treatments of patients rehabilitating from spinal cord and brain trauma.

 Their story 'Families From Across the Nation Travel to Shepherd Center for Specialized Care' is a prime example of how storytelling can become a powerful way to talk about your brand without coming across as inauthentic or sales-y.
-By focusing on the experiences of the people they work with, Shepherd effectively signals their brand mission and values, while centering themselves as the foremost experts on spinal and brain trauma.
+The public relations in healthcare can focus on the experiences of the people they work with, Shepherd effectively signals their brand mission and values, while centering themselves as the foremost experts on spinal and brain trauma.

 Leverage your internal resources

 The biggest asset a healthcare organization has is its own staff.
 One way PR professionals can build a newsroom that resonates in the healthcare community is by tapping into the goldmine that exists within their organization.

 There are two key reasons this mindset can benefit your newsroom and your organization: